How the Test Was Developed

 What the Test Questions Are Like

-The test consists of 90 multiple-choice questions in the core subject areas of reading, writing and math.
+The test consists of 90 selected-response questions in the core subject areas of reading, writing and math.
 Approximately two-thirds of the questions focus on basic skills and knowledge, while the remaining one-third focus on applying skills in the classroom.
 See the ParaPro Study Companion.

 How ETS Ensures Quality and Fairness